itthinx/affiliates/readme.txt

 = 2.7.1 =
 * Improved style loading.
 * Fixed missing pagination class resource used in totals.
+* Improved registration form so that first name and last name can be indicated directly instead of diverting to profile.

 = 2.7.0 =
 * Built-in User Registration Integration added, allows to record referrals when new users are referred by affiliates.